jerry1oo/CSE112-Neon/README.md

   This is done through Gitub Actions.

     1. Make sure you are working in the release branch
+    2. Merge master into release
-    2. Update the version in your project's package.json file (e.g. 1.2.3)
+    3. Update the version in your project's package.json file (e.g. 1.2.3)
-    3. Commit that change (git commit -am v1.2.3)
+    4. Commit that change (git commit -am v1.2.3)
-    4. Tag your commit (git tag v1.2.3).
+    5. Tag your commit (git tag v1.2.3).
 Make sure your tag name's format is v*.*.*.
 Your workflow will use this tag to detect when to create a release.
-    5. Push your changes to GitHub (git push && git push --tags)
+    6. Push your changes to GitHub (git push && git push --tags)
-    6. Create a pull request to merge changes into master.
+    7. Create a pull request to merge changes into master.

   After the build check under the release tab in Github.